RaveNoX/ScriptCs.Shebang/README.md

 [Shebang](http://en.wikipedia.org/wiki/Shebang_(Unix)) support for [ScriptCs](http://scriptcs.net/)

+Module tells ScriptCs to ignore shebang line from parsing.

+Without this module but with shebang in .csx file, you will get syntax error.

-This will be useful for scripting with [ScriptCs](http://scriptcs.net/) on *nix systems.
+This module will be useful for scripting with [ScriptCs](http://scriptcs.net/) on *nix systems.

 Installation
 ------------